COLOURPOINTED AND MASKED CATS

 Experimental breeding of Siamese and Persians dates back as far as the 1920s.
 The first recorded deliberate cross between Siamese and longhaired cats was made by Swedish geneticist T Tjebbes in 1924 using white longhairs.
 However it was not his intention to create a new breed for the cat fancy.
 In 1931 in the USA, Virginia Cobb and Dr. Clyde Keeler began an experimental breeding programme with the purpose of learning the inheritance involved in producing a Colourpoint Longhair.
 In 1936, they produced the first Himalayan kitten.
 They published an article about colourpoint inheritance in the American Journal of Heredity.
 Having accomplished their aim, the breeding programme was abandoned.

-Sydney W France's book "Siamese Cats" (1949) also mentioned the crossing of Siamese cats with Persians, a practice which eventually led to the now familiar Colourpoint Persians (Himalayans).
-In 1949, such breedings were regarded with a mix of curiosity and disapproval.
+In 1932, the French work "Nos Compagnons ...Les Chats" depicted a colourpointed Persian cat.
+In 1949, Sydney W France's book "Siamese Cats" also mentioned the crossing of Siamese cats with Persians, a practice which eventually led to the now familiar Colourpoint Persians (Himalayans), though in 1949, such breedings were regarded with a mix of curiosity and disapproval.

 "Some curious experiments have been made from time to time in an effort to cross Siamese cats with Persians and even the tabby cat, and at least two treatises have been written on the subject.
 "Siamese-Persian Cats" by Clyde E. Keeler and Virginia Cobb, "Journal of Heredity" v.
 27. No. 9.
 Sept.
 1936, and "Crosses with Siamese Cats" by K. Tjebbes, Journal of Genetics, V. 14. p.
 335, 1924.
 From this we find that Swedish Dr. K. Tjebbes in about 1924 crossed a white Persian female with a Siamese and the colour of the Persian dominated to the extent of seven white kittens and three coloured ones.
 Back crosses all gave 50 per cent. white.
 Like Siamese colouring, short hair dominated.